MvvmCross/MvvmCross/readme.md

 MonoCross is redistributed and modified here under MIT - please see http://code.google.com/p/monocross/ for original details.
 Phone7.Fx is redistributed and modified here under Ms-PL - please see http://phone7.codeplex.com for original details.
 Tiny bits of MvvmLight are used here under MIT - please see http://mvvmlight.codeplex.com/ for original details.
+NewtonSoft.Json is redistributed and modified here under MIT - please see http://json.codeplex.com for original details.
+The original work on the JSON.Net port to MonoTouch and MonoDroid was done by @ChrisNTR - https://github.com/chrisntr/Newtonsoft.Json

 This project is developed and distributed under Ms-Pl - see http://opensource.org/licenses/ms-pl.html